jasward92-glitch/Healthcare-Appointment-Analysis/README.md

 Dr. Carter had the highest average satisfaction score at **4.35** across 28 appointments and an average wait time of approximately **22.5 minutes**.

-Dr. Patel and Dr. Williams had the longest average wait times, while also showing lower average satisfaction scores.
+Dr. Patel and Dr. Williams had the longest average wait times while also showing lower average satisfaction scores.

 Average billing varied by provider, with Dr. Williams having the highest average billing amount at approximately **$458.50** and Dr. Carter having the lowest at approximately **$185.30**.